pivotal-ben-chacko/Tanzu-Kubernetes-Grid/kubernetes/README.md

         name: frontend
 ```

 From that manifest:

+- **maxSkew: 1** distribute pods in an absolute even manner

-- **topologyKey: zone** implies the even distribution will only be applied to nodes that are labelled *zone: <any value>*
+- **topologyKey: zone** implies the even distribution will only be applied to nodes that are labelled with a zone id

+- **whenUnsatisfiable: DoNotSchedule:** do not schedule pods if it can’t satisfy even distribution of pods

-To simulate having more then one zone you can apply a label of zone=A to a quarter of the nodes in your cluster and the remaining can be labeled zone=B
+To simulate having more then one zone you can apply a label of zone=A to a third of the nodes in your cluster and the remaining can be labeled zone=B

 Use the following command to label your workers zone A